Under Testing – Official Launch Coming Soon

 Proceed to the Rural Product Variant Selection Page

-You will move to the next page where you can choose the appropriate policy structure (Open Policy, Specific Policy, or other variants).
+You will move to the next page where you can choose the appropriate policy structure (Crop, Livestock, Asset, or other variants).

 3